ahwayakchih/crx3/README.md

 # Usage (CLI)

-If you installed CRX3 globally, or you are trying to use it from your project's `package.json` script, you should be able to use it like this:
+If you installed CRX3 globally, or you are trying to use it from your project's `package.json` script(s), you should be able to use it like this:

 ```sh
 crx3 web-extension-directory